 **** Tim Wellens, Ion Izagirre, Romain Bardet, Roman Kreuziger

 *** Daniel Martin, Michal Kwiatkowski, Tom Dumoulin, Davide Formolo

 ** Michael Albasini, Tiesj Benoot, Rui Costa, Bauke Mollema, Jelle Vanendert

-* Michael Valgren Andersen, Philippe Gilbert, Alexis Vuillermoz, Marc Soler, Rafal Majka
+* Michael Valgren, Philippe Gilbert, Alexis Vuillermoz, Marc Soler, Rafal Majka

 Liège–Bastogne–Liège 2018: Route maps, height profiles and more